 It is essential Mother doesn’t feel like a lodger in our home, according to my Wife.
-If this experiment in family life is to work, she must have full citizenship, not just settled status.
+If this experiment in our family life is to work.
+She must have full citizenship, not just a second rate settled status.

 ‘She has to feel this home is as much hers as ours.
 We must encourage her to have her friends around.
 Have parties.
 Be herself’

 ‘Them, too,’ says Wife refusing to rise to his bait, while I imagine half a dozen elderly people here for a sleep over.
 Would they wrapped argue over which Cary Grant movie to watch and stay up all night wrapped in their sleeping bags like teenagers?

 ‘We need an online booking system to manage this new situation.
 I’ve got a few parties booked over Christmas and we don’t want diary conflicts,’ says my Daughter, who’s on a flying visit from University.’

 ‘Here.
 Why else would I be suggesting a family booking system?’ says my Daughter, looking at me as if I’m an inferior species.